 - The activity must be planned in response to clearly identified continuing-education needs of a clientele group or target population.

 - Learning objectives must be specified for each activity prior to its initiation.

 - Qualified instructional personnel must be directly involved in conducting the activity.

 - Specific performance requirements for the award of CEU must be established prior to offering the activity.

 - Student registration procedures must provide sufficient detail to provide necessary information for a permanent record of individual participation.

 - Evaluation procedures identified during the planning process are to be used to determine the effectiveness of the program.

-- A permanent CEU record and retrieval system will be maintained by the Division of Continuing Education; supporting documentation may be maintained by DCE or by college Offices of External Programming.
+- A permanent CEU record and retrieval system will be maintained by the Division of Outreach, Engagement and Regional Development; supporting documentation may be maintained by OERD or by ccollaborating departmental or college office.